 With over 40 local farmers, makers, and more.
 10 a.m. to 1 p.m.
 Mill City Museum, 704 S. Second St., Minneapolis.

-Featuring hands-on art making and storytelling honoring AAPI and Jewish Americans.
+With dance performances from CAAM Chinese Dance Theater, a take-home fresh flower art project, and more.
 10 a.m. to 5 p.m.
 Minneapolis Institute of Art, 2400 Third Ave.
 S., Minneapolis.

 Squirrel Chess Club